We help you turn your intriguing idea into a polished book, ready for publication.

 Rather than thinking of better or worse, it’s helpful to focus on finding the ghostwriter best suited to you and your project.

-For some authors, that may mean an inexpensive writer for hire who can zip through the project using your existing material or stories, without adding any new ideas, information, or insight.
+For some authors, that may mean an inexpensive writer for hire.
+One who can zip through the project using your existing material or stories, without adding any new ideas, information, or insight.

 For others, the best choice is a more experienced ghost who will spend a fair amount of time with the author discussing and refining the idea, then working through several drafts until everything is polished to perfection.
 We prefer to focus on this approach.

 There are certainly ghostwriting “factories” churning out books as rapidly and inexpensively as possible.
 If you utilize their services, you may not even know who is actually writing your book.

-There are also ghostwriting companies acting essentially as matchmakers.
+There are also book ghostwriting companies acting essentially as matchmakers.
 These companies maintain lists of ghosts who specialize in different genres, have varying levels of experience, and charge a variety of rates.
 The agency introduces you to the writers they feel are appropriate for your project.
 If you hire one of them, the agency takes a cut of the ghostwriter’s fee.

 Other ghostwriting companies consist of groups of ghostwriters who have banded together for business purposes.

 Finally, there are ghostwriters like us.
-We’re just two writers, a husband and wife, who spend time developing personal relationships with our clients, work closely with them, and pride ourselves on being able to “get into their skins” and write their books using their authentic voices.
+We’re just two writers, a husband and wife.
+We spend time developing personal relationships with our clients, work closely with them, and pride ourselves on being able to “get into their skins” and write their books using their authentic voices.

-You might think that to get a great ghostwriter, you have to hire one based in a major publishing city such as New York or Los Angeles, where we are based.
+You might think that to get a great book ghostwriter, you have to hire one in a major city such as Los Angeles, where we are based.

 In truth, ghostwriters can be found in every nook and cranny of our country.
 The key is to find the one best for you.
 If you'd like to meet in person, ask if he or she will travel.